Mohammed Mzali: Later career

 Mzali was dismissed in 1986 and fled to France.
 He was replaced by Rachid Sfar.
 Mzali wrote many books, one of them untitled "Un Premier ministre de Bourguiba témoigne".
 He served as a member of the International Olympic Committee from 1965 until his death.

 Personal life

-Mzali met Fethia Mokhtar while they were both studying in Paris, and they married in 1950.
+Mohammed Mzali met Fethia Mokhtar while they were both studying in Paris, and they married in 1950.
 They had six children, and Mokhtar served as Tunisia's Minister for Women from 1983 until 1986.

 Mzali died on 23 June 2010 in Paris, France.